Monteeee/car_demo/README.md

 [Integrated Transport Research Lab (ITRL)](https://www.itrl.kth.se/) aims to perform automatic control algorithms to the RCV and conduct experiments to test its performance.
 Since testing on the real RCV takes quite a lot of time and efforts, a RCV simulator is highly needed for pre-testing purpose.

 Given the demands, this repo modifies a similar open-source work [car_demo](https://github.com/osrf/car_demo) and partially changes the Toyata car's inner dynamics to match with that of RCV, and then performs several automatic controllers to control the car.
-Simple configuration and evaluation tools are also developed to improve user experience.
+Centralized configuration and evaluation tools are also developed to improve user experience.

 ## Changes from previous work